bartaz/vanilla-dashboard-theme/README.md

 ## How to use this boilerplate

 1. Import this repo into your newly created repo for your new theme.
 It should be named `vanilla-*-theme` where `*` is the unique name of your theme.
+If your new repo is hosted on GitHub, you can use their [importer](https://github.com/new/import)

 2. Edit the `package.json` file to update the relevant name and repo details.